Can Dialectical Behavioral Therapy Help Anxiety?

-Dialectical Behavioral Therapy (DBT) helps with treatment for anxiety by confronting tough and difficult emotions, and it can help you dramatically increase your ability to master emotion regulation, that is, your ability to manage the emotions you have.
+Dialectical Behavioral Therapy (DBT) for teens, adults and children helps with treatment for anxiety by confronting tough and difficult emotions, and it can help you dramatically increase your ability to master emotion regulation, that is, your ability to manage the emotions you have.
 Over time, you will gain an awareness of your emotions and figure out whether to do opposite action or to problem solve what you are feeling.
 These are skills that you will learn in the Emotion Regulation Module in skills group.

 A Typical Anxious Person Coming to Dialectical Behavior Therapy (DBT)

 Jessica, a twenty-year-old college student, suffered from panic attacks and anxiety.
 She was able to reduce her anxiety by avoiding things that would cause her to feel anxious.
 She described her life as unbearable and often stayed home, as she was “too anxious.”